pahung1999/180idcard_checker/README.md

 # ID Card Rotation Check

-This code is used to check if an ID card image is rotated 180 degrees or not.
+This model is used to check the degree of rotation in an image, typically checking for rotations of 90, 180, or 270 degrees.

 ## To-Do List

 - [x] Train, inference code
 - [x] Create Onnx
 - [x] Multi rotation
-- [ ] Image augment
+- [x] Image augment

 ## Multi rotation
 This project focuses on rotating images in a dataset based on the number of classes.
 The rotation is performed in a range of 360 degrees: `classes[i] = int(360*i/num_classes)`.